-These ensure that the blood can only flow in one direction.
-Here, the pump rate can be adjusted to the individual requirements of the patient.
-In adolescents and adults, the Ikus stationary driving unit is replaced by the Excor mobile as soon as the patient is stable.
+These ensure that the blood can flow in only one direction.
+Here, the pump rate can be adjusted to the individual needs of the patient.
+In adolescents and adults, the Ikus stationary driving unit can be replaced by the Excor mobil as soon as the patient is stable.
 With this system, patients are largely able to move freely and can be discharged to their homes.

 The EXCOR® is implanted using standardized surgical techniques and a cardiopulmonary bypass machine.
 The CPB machine takes over the circulation and oxygenation of the blood while the EXCOR® cannulae are connected to the heart and blood vessels.
 After the cannulae have been tunneled through the skin, the surgeon connects the cannulae to the EXCOR® blood pump.
 The VAD team adjusts the pump rate and the pump pressures via the Ikus stationary driving unit.
 This ensures an optimal blood pump function.
 At the same time, the patient is gradually weaned from the CPB machine and the EXCOR® VAD takes over the total pump output.

 After implantation, the patient receives care in the intensive care unit.
-Experienced ICU doctors and nurses closely examine the patient and conduct lab tests.
+Experienced ICU physicians and nurses closely examine the patient and conduct lab tests.
 This is followed by stationary care.
 Depending on the initial condition, it may take a few weeks for the body to recover.
-Doctors regularly check the transcutaneous exit site of the cannulae, keep it clean, and place sterile wound dressings over it in order to support a fast healing process.
+Physicians regularly check the transcutaneous exit site of the cannulae, keep it clean, and place sterile wound dressings in order to promote a fast healing process.
 The function of the ventricular assist device is continuously monitored.
-In order to prevent the formation of blood clots (deposits), the patient takes anticoagulants (drugs that inhibit coagulation) from this point on.
+In order to avoid the formation of thrombi, the patient takes anticoagulants from that point on.
 It is also important to follow a healthy diet.
-To this end, the hospital team creates an individualized diet plan.
-As soon as the patient's condition becomes stable, the Ikus stationary driving unit can be replaced by Excor mobile if needed.
+To this end, the hospital team develops an individual diet plan.
+As soon as the patient's condition becomes stable, the Ikus stationary driving unit can be replaced by Excor mobil if needed.